2014 USRA MODIFIED RULES

 16.19 Crate Engine:

 16.19.1 The maximum rear spoiler height shall be seven (7) inches (see Rule 4.12.1).
-The overall weight of the racecar must be a minimum of two-thousand three-hundred and fifty (2,350) pounds, and one of the following Track Options: Track Option 1 – Minimum of sixty (60) total pounds – thirty (30) pounds on each side of the engine – at or ahead of front motor mounts, at or above the spark plugs height; Track Option 2 – Front axle weight of at least one thousand fifty (1,050) pounds combined total of the front two wheels.
+The overall weight of the racecar must be a minimum of two-thousand three-hundred and fifty (2,350) pounds, and one of the following track options for the CT525: Track Option 1 – Minimum of sixty (60) total pounds – thirty (30) pounds on each side of the engine – at or ahead of front motor mounts, at or above the spark plugs height; Track Option 2 – Front axle weight of at least one thousand fifty (1,050) pounds combined total of the front two wheels.
 If racetrack utilizes one single-pad scale, racecar shall be pulled onto scale to a point where rear motor plate (mid-mount) is just over the scales; If racetrack uses individual wheel scales, front two wheel weights will be added together to get front axle weight while car is on all four scales.

 16.19.3 Must have “Crate” sticker on racecar.
 Any driver running a sticker designating a different engine with a “Crate” sticker will be disqualified with loss of points and earnings for that event.